 By the time we got to the fourth episode, it ever so slightly started to feel like Twin Peaks.
 I will watch the next episode unreluctantly but.....I want more Douglas Firs, damn fine coffee, absurd quantities of donuts, cherry pie, that original sepia tone, cheesiness, other pies and the town of Twin Peaks!
-(Oh dear, am I the sad nostalgist Lynch doesn't want to pander to?).
+(Oh dear, I am the sad nostalgist Lynch doesn't want to pander to).
 The funny thing is 26 years ago I probably would have wanted less goofy soap and more mental shit.
-Perhaps the bizarre and scary scenes had more impact back in the day because they were used more sparingly though.
+The bizarre and scary scenes had more impact back in the day because they were used more sparingly though.

-I did sit on the couch and watch four hours of the new Twin Peaks in a row.
-That means something.
-I guess we'll see what happens.
+I did sit on the couch and watch four hours of the new season of Twin Peaks in a row.
+That means something, I guess...

 *One game I played when I got bored was - Who has aged best?
 The winner being David Lynch (Gordon) himself closely followed by Madchen Amick (Shelly).
 The rest looked old, hey that's life.